dannybouwers/trala/README.md

 You can hide specific services from appearing in the dashboard by specifying their router names in the `configuration.yml` file with the `exclusions` key.
 Wildcard patterns (*, ?) are supported, allowing flexible matching of multiple services.
 This is useful for hiding administrative interfaces or services you don't want to be easily accessible through the dashboard.

+Additionally, you can exclude services based on their entrypoint names using the exclude_entrypoints key.
+This allows you to hide entire categories of services (e.g. internal-only or admin interfaces) by filtering on the Traefik entrypoint they use.

 #### How It Works

 The application uses the **router name** from your Traefik configuration (the part before the `@`) to identify services.
 By adding router names to the exclusion list, those services will not be processed or displayed in the dashboard.

+Similarly, if a router uses an entrypoint that matches a pattern in the exclude_entrypoints list, it will also be excluded.
+Wildcard patterns are supported here as well.

 ### Service Overrides